 So, How Do I Regain Control Over My Mind?

-1. You wake up to the fact that mind has become your master and you must reclaim your authority.
-This realisation is not just a thought but a burning desire to change your life which could only happen when you get sick and tired of the mind being your master.
+- You acknowledge that the mind has become your master, and you must reclaim your authority.
+This realization is not just a thought but a burning desire to change your life, which could only happen when you get sick and tired of the mind being your master.

-And then, when you get stuck between option A and B, you ask for guidance.
+And then, when you get stuck between options A and B, you ask for guidance.

 “Should I take this job or that one?”

-“What is better at this time – searching for a job or starting my business?”
+“What is better at this time—searching for a job or starting my own business?”